drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ##### The Phenoxy Series

-The Goeschke research group worked in parallel on a second series with a phenyl-based scaffold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/phenoxy-series-766f3b09'><i class='fa fa-play' aria-hidden='true'></i></button>The Goeschke research group worked in parallel on a second series with a phenyl-based scaffold.
 Analyses of this series showed that the phenyl ring did not align well with the Phe residue of the CGP38560; therefore a tert-butyl group was added at the para-position to extend the molecule and occupy the Phe position in the P3 pocket.
 The isopropyl moiety at P1 mimicked the cyclohexane group of the peptide well.
-This initial scaffold had an IC<sub>50</sub> of 0.1 &Mu;M.
+This initial scaffold had an IC<sub>50</sub> of 0.1 &micro;M.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.